honeycombio/honeycomb-network-agent/DEVELOPING.md

 When building with `make docker-build`, the generated files are included in the build but not updated locally.

+To run a locally-built image in Kubernetes on Docker Desktop, run `make mac-docker-build`.

 ## To pull a published image from ghcr

 Docker images are found in [`ghcr.io/honeycombio/ebpf-agent:latest`](https://github.com/honeycombio/honeycomb-ebpf-agent/pkgs/container/ebpf-agent).